Research

 Transport and fate of PFAS in the subsurface

-The overall objective of this collaborative NSF-funded project is to utilize medical imaging technology and recent advances in numerical models to quantify dynamic, spatially variable PFAS adsorption in heterogeneous unsaturated geologic porous media.
+1. A collaborative NSF-funded project utilizing highly instrumented columns and recent advances in numerical models to quantify dynamic, spatially variable PFAS adsorption in heterogeneous unsaturated geologic porous media.
 The specific aims are to measure in situ adsorption of two representative PFAS in saturated and partially saturated heterogeneous columns based on our recent theoretical study on PFAS immobilization under unsaturated conditions.
 These measurements will then be used to provide direct validation to advanced spatially-resolved numerical models and enable the development of upscaled models of PFAS transport under heterogeneous subsurface conditions.
 The project is anticipated to provide unprecedented in situ transport and adsorption measurements, upscaling approaches, and parameterization of a newly-developed numerical model used to describe and predict PFAS leaching through soils to groundwater aquifers.

-This research is expected to advance our ability to quantitatively measure and model PFAS migration and retention under more realistic geologic conditions.
-This will result in the improved wellbeing of individuals in society through the application of mathematical models to better understand PFAS contamination at a site in rural Wisconsin.
-Furthermore, improved understanding of PFAS migration in the subsurface will enable future progress in PFAS modeling, prediction, and remediation strategy development.
+Combined, these studies are expected to advance our ability to quantitatively measure and model PFAS migration and retention under realistic geologic conditions.
+Improved understanding of PFAS migration in the subsurface is anticipated to enable future progress in PFAS modeling, prediction, and remediation strategy development.

 Measurement of bacterial transport and immobilization in variably saturated geologic materials of WI